-Baker Mayfield is a Perfect Fit for the Buffalo Bills
+Baker Mayfield Is a Perfect Fit for the Buffalo Bills

 — Mike Jones (@ByMikeJones) April 3, 2018

-The meeting will allow Beane, along with owners, Terry and Kim Pegula, and head coach, Sean McDermott, to get acquainted with the 22-year old.
+The meeting will allow Beane along with owners Terry and Kim Pegula as well as head coach Sean McDermott to get acquainted with the 22-year old.
 More importantly, it will help the the brain trust determine if the ex-Sooner can integrate into the organization’s much bandied about “process”.

 Unrivaled Resumé